 The Housing Innovation Lab is improving modular construction methods to build more affordable multifamily homes, create good local jobs, and invest in the future.

-Factory OS is already cutting costs by 20%, and construction time by 40%.
-Our goal is to go even further, reducing costs by 30% and cutting construction time in half.
+Factory OS is already cutting costs by 20-40%, and construction time by 40-50%.
+Our goal is to go even further by leveraging new innovations and technology to drive down costs and construction times.

 Leadership and Collaboration